 By Saikat Chatterjee

-The Geneva-based bank and money manager, which had 167 billion Swiss francs ($165 billion) of assets under management at end-June 2016, has already surrendered its China operating license and will run its Japan and Korea operations through its Swiss head office.
+The Geneva-based bank and money manager, which had 167 billion Swiss francs (130.53 billion pounds) of assets under management at end-June 2016, has already surrendered its China operating license and will run its Japan and Korea operations through its Swiss head office.

 "This is part of a return to Europe strategy due to rising cost pressures," said one of the people familiar with the matter who declined to be named.